Rounton Grange: Outbuildings

 While no part of the house survives, several outbuildings remain.
 The most notable is the former coach house, now comprising Stable Cottage, Engine House, Corner Cottage and Coachman's Cottage.
-Historic England describe it as "a highly innovative and imaginative design", and listed it at grade II* in 1989.
+Historic England describe it as "a highly innovative and imaginative design", and listed it at Grade II* in 1989.
 It was designed by Webb in 1875, and is built of red brick with stone dressings, weatherboarding and plaster, with pantile roofs.
 It forms a square plan around a covered yard.
 The main front has two storeys and five bays, with a wide central carriage arch on imposts.
 Above it is a coved jetty with weatherboarding, and the outer bays are in brick.
-The windows in the middle bays are sashes, and in the outer bays they are casements.
+The windows in the outer bays are sashes, and in the middle bays they are casements.
 The rear ranges have a single bay.

 The Motor House and Fowl House was originally a further coach house, designed by Webb in 1875, in brick with angle buttresses and a pantile roof.
 It has two storeys, and in the west front are two stable doors and three windows above.
 The Motor House dates from 1905 and was designed by George Jack.
 It is timber framed with brick and weatherboarding, and has a pantile roof.
 The building contains garage doors and a mix of sash and casement windows, some in raking dormers.
 On the south gable end is an open platform with an ornate balustrade and French windows.
 On the north front is a datestone.
-It is a grade II listed building.
+It is a Grade II listed building.

-The grade II listed West Lodge was designed by Webb in 1875, but incorporates earlier material.
+The Grade II listed West Lodge was designed by Webb in 1875, but incorporates earlier material.
 It is built of stone, and has a high pyramidal green slate roof.
 It has a single storey and attics, and fronts of two bays.
 The entrance is at the rear under a pent roof, and the windows are casements, those in the attic are tall half-dormers with hipped roofs and deep eaves soffits.

-The grade II listed former gardener's cottage was designed by Jack in 1905.
+The Grade II listed former gardener's cottage was designed by Jack in 1905.
 It is roughcast on a brick plinth, with some weatherboarding, deeply-swept eaves and a hipped pantile roof.
 It has two storeys and three bays, the right bay projecting and gabled, and a lean-to on the left.
 The doorway has a zinc hood, and the windows are casements.